Simplescraper

 // Cloudflare's interstitial sets a "Just a moment..." title and a #challenge-form

-// element.
-The real page has neither once the challenge clears.
+// element. the real page has neither once the challenge clears.

 const CHALLENGE_TITLES = new Set(['Just a moment...', 'Attention Required! | Cloudflare'])